Ice Dam Removal & Skylights: 3 Things You Should Know

 #1: You need to tell us about any skylights.

-Skylights are dangerous for us ice dam removal guys.
+Skylights are dangerous for ice dam removal techs.
 We can’t always see them, because they’re often buried under snow.
 If we end up stepping on that patch of snow we could slip and fall, or step through the skylight.
-We don’t want a sliced leg, and you don’t want an Ice Dam Guy-shaped hole in your home!
+We don’t want a sliced leg, and you don’t want an Ice Dam Guys® technician-shaped hole in your home.

 We usually ask, but please let us know anyway.